creamxiao/snake_robot/README.md

 [Go back to Prerequisites](#opencv)

 ## Run in Docker: ##
+The following steps are extracted from online contents.
+To learn more details, see [Install OpenCV Docker Image on Ubuntu, MacOS or Windows](https://www.learnopencv.com/install-opencv-docker-image-ubuntu-macos-windows/).
 1. Install Docker by running in terminal
 ```
     sudo apt-get install docker.io